mdikcinar/searchable_dropdown/README.md

 ```

 Paginated request example, you can also give a request that fetches all items.

--requestItemCount: Paginated request item count which returns in one page, this value is using for knowledge about isDropdown has more item or not.
+- requestItemCount: Paginated request item count which returns in one page, this value is using for knowledge about isDropdown has more item or not.

 ```dart
 SearchableDropdown<int>.paginated(